PhDP/Raw/README.md

 also included.
 The bogosort algorithm is a joke (don't use it!), but everything else is not.

-Note: there is no C++ in this code, github is mislabelling some header files.

 Installing
 ----------
 On Linux or UNIX-like systems: